-Deep East Texas Regional Housing Authority is a public housing agency in Jasper, Texas that participates in the Section 8 Housing Choice Voucher, Homeownership Voucher, and Family Self-sufficiency programs.
-As of November 14th, 2018, Deep East Texas Regional Housing Authority has 1 waiting lists that are open now or opening soon.
+Deep East Texas Regional Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Homeownership Voucher, and Family Self-Sufficiency programs.

-Deep East Texas Regional Housing Authority serves Angelina County, Hardin County, Houston County, Jasper County, Newton County, Polk County, Sabine County, San Augustine County, San Jacinto County, Shelby County, Trinity County and Tyler County.
+Deep East Texas Regional Housing Authority offers Section 8 Housing rental assistance in Angelina County, Hardin County, Houston County, Jasper County, Newton County, Polk County, Sabine County, San Augustine County, San Jacinto County, Shelby County, Trinity County and Tyler County.

 More information about Deep East Texas Regional Housing Authority can be found on its website at https://www.dethousing.org/.